How Marriage Proposal for Alauddin Khilji’s Daughter Led to Jauhar of Jalore Rajput Women

 Jalore, also known as Suvarngiri, was ruled by different dynasties over time.
 Worth mentioning are Gurjar Pratihars in 8th-9th centuries, Parmars in the 10th century, followed by Rajput Chauhans.
 Songara Rajput prince Kirtipal (the youngest son of Alhana, the Chahamana ruler of Nadol) captured Jalore from the Parmars in 1181.
 His grandson Uday Singh recaptured Nadol and Mandor from the Muslims besides giving a stiff resistance to Iltutmish’s invasion of Jalore in 1228.
 After two more successive generations, Kanhadadev became king of Jalore.
 His sons Biram Dev and Maldev helped him in the administrative affairs of Jalore.

 Here is a saying about Jalore: “Let the sky be torn, the earth turned upside down, let the iron armor be cut to pieces, body fighting alone, but Jalore would not surrender.”

-An irate Alauddin Khilji sent a huge army under the commandment of Kamaluddin Gurg to besiege the fort of Jalore.
+Khilji then sent a huge army under Kamaluddin Gurg to besiege the fort of Jalore.
 The Rajputs valiantly resisted the attack.
 The battle continued for 2 long years without fail.